Natwange/Natwange/README.md

 - 🌍 From Zambia 🇿🇲 | Studying in West Virginia
 - 🛠 Currently exploring web dev, APIs, and cloud tools
 - 🐢 I believe in building slowly, but beautifully
-- 🎨 I love to draw
+- 🎨 Drawing makes me happy
-- 📖 I love to read mystery novels
+- 📖 I love a good mystery novels
-- 🦮 I love animals
+- 🦮 I'm not vegetarian, but I care for animals

 ---